Get a free, no obligation personal loan quote with rates as low as 9.99%

 If your rental property is not the subject of the home loan application, you can use your net rental income as part of your gross annual income.

-That said, the rules may differ if you’re working with an alternative lender.
+That said, the rules may differ if you’re working with an alternative mortgage lender.
 Each lender has their own specific policies when it comes to how rental income is used when assessing your gross income.

 Does Child Support, Spousal Support Or Alimony Affect The GDS And TDS Ratio?